| Title: | Helper Functions for Org Files |

 inactive |

 logical: use inactive timestamps?
-See http://orgmode.org/manual/Creating-timestamps.html . |
+See https://orgmode.org/manual/Creating-timestamps.html . |

 ... |